-- Short, planned movement breaks for a children with SEND who finds it difficult to sit still for long - Adjusting seating plans to allow a child with visual or hearing impairment to sit in sight of the teacher - Adjusting uniform requirements for a children with sensory issues or who has severe eczema - Training for staff in understanding conditions such as autism - Use of separation spaces (sensory zones or nurture rooms) where children can regulate their emotions during a moment of sensory overload
+- Short, planned movement breaks for a child with SEND who finds it difficult to sit still for long - Adjusting seating plans to allow a child with visual or hearing impairment to sit in sight of the teacher - Adjusting uniform requirements for a child with sensory issues or who has severe eczema - Training for staff in understanding conditions such as autism - Use of separation spaces (sensory zones or nurture rooms) where a child can regulate their emotions during a moment of sensory overload

-9.2 Adapting sanctions for children with SEND
+Adapting consequences for children with SEND

-When considering a behavioural sanction for a children with SEND, the school will take into account:
+When considering a behavioural consequence for a child with SEND, the school will take into account:

-- Whether the child was unable to understand the rule or instruction? - Whether the child was unable to act differently at the time, as a result of their SEND? - Whether the child is likely to behave aggressively due to their particular SEND?
+- Whether the child was unable to understand the rule or instruction? - Whether the child was overwhelmed and unable to act differently at the time, as a result of their SEND? - Whether the child is likely to behave aggressively due to their particular SEND?

-If the answer to any of these questions is yes, it may be unlawful for the school to sanction the child for the behaviour.

-The school will then assess if it is appropriate to use a sanction and if so, whether any reasonable adjustments need to be made to the sanction.
+If the answer to any of these questions is yes, then the school will assess if it is appropriate to use a consequence and if so, whether any reasonable adjustments need to be made to the consequence.

-9.3 Considering whether a child displaying challenging behaviour may have unidentified SEND
+Considering whether a child displaying detrimental behaviour may have unidentified SEND

 The school's Special Educational Needs Co-ordinator (SENCO) may evaluate a child who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.

 Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.